ankowals/saf/README.md

 Before each scenario execution so called @Before and @After hooks are run.

-In @Before hook we create context, read framework and SUT configurtion, create test data storage, evaluate macros.
+In @Before hook we create context, read framework and SUT configurtion, create test data storage, evaluate macros and initialize helper modules (Core modules).

 It will also find local configuration files and load them for usage in steps.There is no need to do that in seperate steps or Background scenario.

-In an @After hook we try to close the resources like for example web driver or take a screenshot if test failed.
+In an @After hook we try to close the resources like for example web driver, Sql connection or take a screenshot if test failed.

 As a last step we are attaching log from the scenario to the test report.